Financial planning tools and services to put you on the path to the future you want

 Baby Boomers have always been known for breaking down stereotypes, and one of those may be the traditional constraints of marriage.

-Without the financial advantages of being married, unmarried Baby Boomers are nearly five times more likely to be living in poverty.
+Worse yet, without the financial advantages of being married, unmarried Baby Boomers are nearly five times more likely to be living in poverty.

 There is a lot to think about when it comes to divorce after 50 with retirement looming.
 Here are 16 considerations: